nkchai/JupyterHub-on-Spark/Readme.md

 ```
 The above code will create a new spark session with the configurations required to connect to S3 bucket.
 You can add your own configurations as need with `conf.set()`.

+This configuration `conf.setMaster("spark://sm.service.consul:7077")` is the one that sends the jobs to the cluster, without this line the spark job will run on local compute.

 Now, you can make use of the `SparkSession` object created in this case `spark`, in the forthcoming cells to run the spark jobs.

 Once you create a session spark master will ***treat it as a job and assigns resources***.
 You need to stop the session as shown below to create a new session or once your job is completed.